Quadrilaterals inscribed in convex curves: Singular curves

+Two steps in the proof can be considered `lucky': 1.)
+We were able to use $2$-dimensional arguments of Jordan curve theorem type to show that $P_4$ can change sides of $\gamma$ only in one direction at points where~$Z_T$ degenerates.
+The author is not aware of any other proofs in this area where technical difficulties for non-smooth curves arise in such a lopsided way that the theorem becomes trivially provable.
+2.)
+The inner or outer angles of size exactly $\lambda$, at which the notion of whether $P_4$ changes sides of $\gamma$ during motions of type $1$ may not be well-defined, can be deformed without negatively affecting the limit argument, as for the sake of $Z_T$ such angles are still generic.

-\begin{remark}[Analogue of Theorem~\ref{thmMainExtension}] Corollary~\ref{corReductionOfCOnePWtoCInf_forInscribingQtrap} holds as well for circular quadrilaterals $Q$ if we restrict to curves whose inner and outer angles are larger than $\max(|\lambda|,|\mu|)$; the proof is the same. \end{remark}
+\begin{remark}[Analogue of Theorem~\ref{thmMainExtension}] Theorem~\ref{thmReductionOfCOnePWtoCInf_forInscribingQtrap} holds as well for circular quadrilaterals~$Q$ if we restrict to curves whose inner and outer angles are larger than $\min(|\lambda|,|\mu|)$; the proof is the same. \end{remark}